sourcegraph/about/blogposts/2022/sourcegraph-non-devs.md

 **Time saved**: I saved a few async hours going back and forth with a software engineer to answer a question from our marketing team, and saved any time I would’ve gone back and forth with our software engineering team on building new forms into product.

 If you're interested in trying Sourcegraph search for yourself, you can [sign up for an account](https://sourcegraph.com/search) and get started searching your codebase and the [OSS universe](https://about.sourcegraph.com/blog/indexing-the-oss-universe-update-more-code-hosts/) in seconds.
-If you're interested in Search Notebooks, you can create a Sourcegraph account and [start documenting your searches today](https://sourcegraph.com/notebooks).
+If you're interested in Notebooks, you can create a Sourcegraph account and [start documenting your searches today](https://sourcegraph.com/notebooks).